-For our purposed here you will only need to clone Plugeth and Plugeth-Plugins.
+For the purposes here you will only need to clone PluGeth and PluGeth-Plugins.
 Once you have them cloned you are ready to begin.
-First we need to build geth though the PluGeth project.
+First we need to build PluGeth though the PluGeth project.
 Navigate to plugeth/cmd/geth and run: